Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/details.md

 # Knowledge Bases
 In the Details view, you can update an article's title, its visibility in portals, its status, and so on.
-You can also delete the article from this view.
+You can also delete the article.

 * **Id.** The Knowledge Base (KB) number.
 * **Default Language.** The default language of the knowledge base (e.g. en-GB).